-Our client is a dynamic charity working to ensure every child is in school ready to learn.
-For over 30 years it has been working with children and young people struggling to stay in school due to a wide range of complex issues.
-They get children and young people back in school ready to learn, whatever it takes.
+Our client is a dynamic charity with proven impact.
+For over 35 years it has been working with children and young people struggling to stay in school due to a wide range of complex family issues.
+They get children and young people back into school ready to learn, whatever it takes.

 School-Home Support Practitioner

-Hours: 5 days a week, Term time only
+Contract: 5 days a week, term time only

 To find out more information, please click the apply button.
 You will be taken to a simple CHM Recruit form and then redirected to complete your application for this position.